Executive summary: In this article, we’ll cover everything you need to know about tiered commissions.

 The next step is deciding what commission rates you want to offer for each tier.

-This will require some amount of research and planning.
-But the bottom line is that you should ensure that the commission rates you offer are competitive enough to attract exceptional talent.
+This will require some research and planning.
+However, the bottom line is that you should ensure that the commission rates you offer are competitive enough to attract exceptional talent.
 At the same time, your finance team needs to vet the rates to ensure your cash flows aren’t affected.

 Step 4: Choose the payout curve